freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

 - All routing logic can go into `/routes/api.js`
 - See the `puzzle-strings.js` file in `/controllers` for some sample puzzles your application should solve
 - To run the challenge tests on this page, set `NODE_ENV` to `test` without quotes in the `.env` file
-- Para ejecutar las pruebas en la consola, use el comando `npm run test`.
+- To run the tests in the console, use the command `npm run test`.

-Escribe las siguientes pruebas en `tests/1_unit-tests.js`:
+Write the following tests in `tests/1_unit-tests.js`:

 -   Logic handles a valid puzzle string of 81 characters
 -   Logic handles a puzzle string with invalid characters (not 1-9 or `.`)